ASU/asu-unity-stack/examples/example-package/README.md

-# Setting up a Unity Component Using the Example Component
+# Setting up a new Unity package Using the example package

 1. Start under packages/
 2. Create a folder for the new component and copy over contents of ./example.